DevOps-MBSE/AaC/docs/docs/dev_guide/plugin_dev_guide.md

 #### Output of Gen-Plugin

-The output of the Gen-Plugin comamnd will be some corresponding plugin files that are templated from the `yaml` file that was passed in to `gen-plugin`
+The output of the Gen-Plugin command will be some corresponding plugin files that are templated from the `yaml` file that was passed in to `gen-plugin`

-The files that are generated are the following files in a new folder in the directory where the command was executed (Location of the `yaml` file).
+The generated files are placed into the original directory containing the AaC architecture file.

 - `__init.py__`
 - `plugin_name_impl.py`
 - `plugin_architecture_file.yaml`
-- `jinja` template files will also be generated for the generated plugin
+- `jinja` User-made `jinja` template files can be stored here for plugins that generate artifacts.

 The folder structure will look something like this: